 Wonderland started in 2005 as a collaborative space for our writing group to share news, links, book recommendations, and thoughts on writing for young adults.

-Through various alterations, we've still held to our core vision, and we're still looking for Wonderland.
+Through various alterations, we've still held to our core vision, and we're still hoping to find Wonderland.

-Now the team blog of tanita, aquafortis, & citysmartgirl, we blog to share and celebrate young adult books, especially science fiction and fantasy, suspense, and books with multicultural characters.
-Click the links to find out more about who we are and what we do.
+Now team-blogging as tanita & aquafortis, we blog to share our enjoyment and celebrate young adult books, especially speculative fiction, adventure, suspense, and graphic novels with diverse characters (including diversity of body/ability, ethnicity, culture, gender, and faith).
+Click the links to discover more about what makes us who we are and about what we do.
 You can also visit Tanita on her official author site, and aquafortis on her official author site.